Geoff Holt (artist)

 Geoff Holt (1942–1998) was a British artist.
-Born in London, Holt was active artistically from 1965–1998, first at Notting Hill and later living and working in Devon until his death.
+Born in Wokingham and raised in South London, Holt was active artistically from 1965–1998, first at Notting Hill and later living and working in Devon until his death.

 Holt started his professional career in Bayswater selling to tourists from the railings at Hyde Park.
 Thus his work spread worldwide; an example is the hand colored print "The Hunter", discovered and restored in New Zealand.

+Biography

+Holt was born in Wokingham and grew up impoverished in South London.

 His talent was spotted at 13 with an entry into Camberwell School of Art.
 He left at 18.